little-mouse-fella/little-mouse-fella.github.io/_posts/2025-10-29-poems-about-death.md

-*Nature*
+## Nature
 Forgive me for my elder years
-they’ll probably be awful.
+I'll probably be awful.
-I’ll probably complain and suffer and make you feel like shit sometimes.
+Complain and suffer and make you feel like shit.
-Forgive me for my ailing brain.
-I used to love you better.
+Forgive me for my ailing brain; I used to love you better.
-Forgive me for all of that when it comes around.
-I’ll do my best, but I really can’t promise anything.
-Some things just happen that way; kind people die mean.,
+Some things just happen that way; some people die mean.

 I’m guessing that, before our phones (these new ones with the latest, worst version of the internet on them), we used to be more connected to the places we lived.
 The hard distinction between person and neighbor, and the ways you manage to get along together, were not always encourage, but they were defined.
 Now it seems like we have no way of relating to each other, even by way of quarreling.
 There used to be a kind of neighborly fight that dragged on, but in a good way—people reasoned and begged out their efforts to relate to the people around them in some way.
 At least, I think we did.
 Now, anyways, our experience of the world is heavily colored by our personally most revenue-generating algorithm, and we get this idea of the world that’s unrelated to the community we live in.
 What scares me most is that many people don’t seem to understand how susceptible they are to propaganda.